zac-heisey/murray-lampert/about.md

         a motorcycle riding the twisty turns of our fun mountain roads.</p>"
       image-1: "/murray-lampert/version3/hannah-wilson-1.jpg"
       image-2: "/murray-lampert/version3/hannah-wilson-1.jpg"
+    - name: Jensen Landers
+      title: Interior Designer
+      email: jlanders@murraylampert.com
+      bio: "<p>Jensen, a San Diego native, has her Bachelor’s Degree in Interior Design from San Diego State University.
+Her background varies from landscape design and drafting, to commercial, multi-family, and residential interior architecture.
+She enjoys creating cohesive spaces that are both welcoming and comfortable, while fitting the clients needs.
+She is a Professional active member of the American Society of Interior Designers (ASID), has successfully passed her NCIDQ examination in October 2019 and was also named one of NKBA’s 30 under 30 in 2020.
+She enjoys playing tennis, doing yoga, and lounging at the beach with her husband.</p>"
+      image-1: "/murray-lampert/version3/jensen-landers-1.jpg"
+      image-2: "/murray-lampert/version3/jensen-landers-1.jpg"
+    - name: Sophia Van Keppel
+      title: Interior Designer
+      email: svankeppel@murraylampert.com
+      bio: "<p>Sophia recently relocated to San Diego from her home state of Indiana to pursue a career in design.
+Sophia’s family has worked in the construction industry for many years, which ultimately influenced her decision to study Interior Design at Indiana University’s School of Art, Architecture + Design.
+She also completed a minor in Spanish to aid her love of travel, other cultures and building connections with people.
+The design build world is a great fit for her because she appreciates the convergence of functionality and beauty in one final package.
+In Sophia’s free time she enjoys oil painting, playing guitar, cooking, and enjoying the outdoors.</p>"
+      image-1: "/murray-lampert/version3/sophia-van-keppel-1.jpg"
+      image-2: "/murray-lampert/version3/sophia-van-keppel-1.jpg"
+  - row: Row 7
+    team-members:
+    - name: Chelsea Tyler
+      title: Interior Designer
+      email: ctyler@murraylampert.com
+      bio: "<p>Coming Soon!</p>"
+      image-1: "/murray-lampert/version3/chelsea-tyler-1.jpg"
+      image-2: "/murray-lampert/version3/chelsea-tyler-1.jpg"
+    - name: Micah Winkelstein
+      title: Architect
+      email: mwinkelstein@murraylampert.com
+      bio: "<p>Micah was born and raised in Atlanta, Georgia.
+He earned a Bachelors of Architecture degree from Southern Polytech University in 2003 and moved to San Diego in 2013.
+What Micah enjoys most about working for Murray Lampert, is meeting with homeowners and utilizing his experience to design home improvement solutions for them.
+When he isn’t sketching plans, Micah can be found playing tennis, drumming, grilling on the BBQ, and spending time with his wife and two daughters.</p>"
+      image-1: "/murray-lampert/version3/micah-winkelstein-1.jpg"
+      image-2: "/murray-lampert/version3/micah-winkelstein-1.jpg"
     - name: Alyson Meucci
       title: Senior Architectural Designer
       email: ameucci@murraylampert.com